saadrehman171000/21F-9640_Web-Programming_University-Assessments/README.md

 # Web Programming Assignments (University)

-This repository contains all the assignments, activities, and projects related to the web programming course at [University Name].
+This repository contains all the assignments, activities, and projects related to the web programming course at Fast-Nuces.
 It serves as a resource for students enrolled in the course to access materials, submit assignments, and collaborate on projects.

 ## Contents